Course Title: Development Economics

 On successful completion of this course you will be able to:

-- Apply research techniques to address major challenges facing developing countries.
+- Apply research techniques to address major challenges facing low and middle income countries.

-- Apply economic methods in order to assess the status of developing countries.
+- Apply economic methods in order to assess the status of low and middle income countries.

 - Critically evaluate economic policies to predict their impact on development.